-Part or volume : 3 U5-November-2024 Annex Reference Flight time - helicopters State Reference CASR 61.010 Difference Level Different in character or other means of compliance State Difference Australian legislation defines flight time for helicopters or powered-lift aircraft as "duration of flight" which has no practicable difference to this ICAO definition General aviation operation Nil Different in character or other means of compliance General aviation is not specifically defined in Australian legislation, but its use usually describes non airline operations.
-Ground handling Nil Less protective or partially implemented not implemented Ground handling is not defined in Australian legislation, but is used in reference to training required for ground handling agents in various functions.(CASR 133.115) Helideck Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Australia includes a ship as a possible location of a helideck.
-Heliport Advisory Circular 139.R-01 v1.0 CASR 91.410(3) Different in character or other means of compliance Australian legislation does not define heliport, but heliports are included in the defintion of an aerodrome in the Civil Aviation Act 1988, this is also supported by subregulation 91.410(3) of CASR.
-Heliport operating minima CASR Part 173 Manual of Standards (MOS) section 8.1.8 Different in character or other means of compliance Australian legislation does not define this term, but uses aerodrome operating minima (AOM).
+Part or Volume : 3 30-April-2025 Annex Reference State Reference Difference Level State Difference Flight time - helicopters CASR 61.010 Different in character or other means of compliance Australian legislation defines flight time for helicopters or powered-lift aircraft as "duration of flight" which has no practicable difference to this ICAO definition.
+General aviation operation Nil Different in character or other means of compliance General aviation is not specifically defined in Australian legislation, but its use usually describes non-airline operations.
+Ground handling Nil Less protective or partially implemented not implemented Ground handling is not defined in Australian legislation but is used in reference to training required for ground handling agents in various functions.
+(CASR 133.115) Helideck Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Australia includes a ship as a possible location of a helideck.
+Heliport Advisory Circular 139.R-01, CASR 91.410(3) Different in character or other means of compliance Australian legislation does not define heliport, but heliports are included in the definition of an aerodrome in the Civil Aviation Act 1988, this is also supported by subregulation 91.410(3) of CASR.
+Heliport operating minima CASR Part 173 Manual of Standards (MOS) section 8.1.8 Different in character or other means of compliance Australian legislation does not define this term but uses aerodrome operating minima (AOM).
 There is no practical difference in its use.
-Hostile environment CASR 133.010 Different in character or other means of compliance Australian legislation does not define hostile environment, but does define suitable forced landing area, which has a similar outcome.
-See CASR 133.010 and 135.015 Human Factors principles Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Wording in the Australian Legislation definitions is slightly different to ICAO but the intent is the same.
+Hostile environment CASR 133.010 Different in character or other means of compliance Australian legislation does not define 'hostile environment', but does define suitable forced landing area, which has a similar outcome.
+See CASR 133.010 and 135.015.
+Human Factors principles Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Wording in the Australian Legislation definitions is slightly different to ICAO but the intent is the same.
 Instrument meteorological cond Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Use is equivalent to ICAO definition.
-Australian legislation defines IMC as meteorological conditions other than VMC, where VMC criteria is defined in 91 MOS 2.07 Integrated survival suit Nil Less protective or partially implemented not implemented Australian legislation does not define 'Integrated Survival Suit' Maintenance release CAR 2, CAR 43 Different in character or other means of compliance CASR does not use the term 'maintenance release' and instead uses the term 'certificate of release to service' which is equivalent to the maintenance release defined in Annex 6.
+Australian legislation defines IMC as meteorological conditions other than VMC, where VMC criteria is defined in the CASR Part 91 MOS Section 2.07.
+Integrated survival suit Nil Less protective or partially implemented not implemented Australian legislation does not define 'Integrated Survival Suit'.
+Maintenance release CAR 2, CAR 43 Different in character or other means of compliance CASR does not use the term 'maintenance release' and instead uses the term 'certificate of release to service' which is equivalent to the maintenance release defined in Annex 6.
 CAR uses the term maintenance release and it defines it under regulation 2.
 However, the maintenance release in CAR is different in character.